-State Revenue: The bill would result in an increase in state revenue by an, as yet, indeterminate amount, depending on the volume of sales of fireworks in the state following the expansion of fireworks able to be lawfully sold in the state under the bill.
-Currently, under the Michigan Penal Code, consumers may lawfully acquire certain low-grade fireworks (sparklers, etc), whereas under the bill, consumers can acquire "consumer fireworks", a more expansive category of fireworks that includes aerial devices, among other devices.
+State Revenue: The bill would result in an increase in state revenue by an, as yet, indeterminate amount, depending on the sales volume in the state following the expansion of what fireworks can be lawfully sold to consumers without a permit.
+Currently, under the Michigan Penal Code, consumers may lawfully acquire (without a permit) certain low-grade fireworks (sparklers, etc), whereas "consumer fireworks," a more expansive category of fireworks that includes aerial devices, among other devices, may be acquired only with a permit.
+The bill would allow consumers to purchase consumer fireworks without a permit.

 The primary state revenue impact is through the imposition of a five percent "fireworks safety fee" imposed, at retail, on the sale of such fireworks.
-Given that much of these fireworks are not currently sold lawfully in Michigan, the exact volume of anticipated sales is not currently known.22 Moreover, the exact volume of sales of fireworks currently available at retail isn't known either.23
+Given that much of these fireworks are not widely sold in Michigan currently, the exact volume of sales under current law and anticipated sales under HB 4293 are not currently known.31

-However, as a point of reference, under legislation enacted in 2006, Indiana currently imposes a similar 5% fee on fireworks, with the fee generating approximately \$2.5 million in each of last three fiscal years (FYs 2007-2009), according to figures from the Indiana Legislative Services Agency.
-Also, as noted below, the House-passed version of the FY 2011 budget for the Department of Energy, Labor, and Economic Growth relies on \$2.6 million in revenue from the various fees proposed under the bill.
+However, as a point of reference, under legislation enacted in 2006, Indiana currently imposes a similar 5% fee on fireworks, with the fee generating approximately \$2.5 million in each of last four fiscal years (FYs 2007-2010), according to figures from the Indiana Legislative Services Agency.32 Assuming the same volume of sales in Michigan as there is in Indiana, such sales would generate an additional \$3.0 million in sales tax revenue, in addition to \$2.5 million from the fireworks safety fee.

 Additionally, the bill imposes a variety of fees on persons within the industry.
-These fees include a (1) \$5,000 fee for each retail sales facility where consumer fireworks will be sold, (2) a \$5,000 fee for each building where consumer fireworks will be stored, and (3) a \$50 for each day non-profits sell low-grade fireworks.
+These fees include a (1) \$5,000 fee for each retail sales facility where consumer fireworks will be sold, (2) a \$5,000 fee for each building where consumer fireworks will be stored, and (3) a \$250 fee for non-profit organizations selling low-grade fireworks.
 Given the uncertainties noted above, particularly concerning the number of retailers, the potential amount of revenue is, again, indeterminate.